mijkami/BootswatchLikeUI/README.md

 ## How to:

-Just download and check out by opening **index.html**, or directly look at the online version!
+Just download & unzip (or clone) it and check out by opening **index.html**, or directly look at the online version!

 ### Online version: